MauroAbidalCarrer/diary_and_notes/objectives.md

 - Read spline cam ?

 ### Practical work: 20th of June to 20th Jully (30 days)
-*Do some work on a practical task*
+*Do some work on a practical,real world projects to put in my portfolio and improve my skills.*
-- (kaggle?)
-    - Use transfer learning
+- kaggle
+    - Geophisycal Full waveform Inversion
+        - read "production" code and solutions.
+          Production is in quotes because it's for a kaggle competition, not an actual services.
+          (done)
+        - Write "production" code (not there yet I still need to improve my skills and my pytorch knowledge).
+        - Get a good score by reimplementing someone else's solution (one third there)
 - Reinforcement learning
     - chess?
     - sc2?